A Conversation with Facilitators of the NCAA’s Division III LGBTQ OneTeam Program

 Earlier this week, nearly 40 facilitators from the NCAA’s Division III LGBTQ OneTeam Program signed an open letter in support of transgender student-athletes.
 The facilitators of this program are comprised of coaches, administrative staff members, and faculty members from across the country, and they lead workshops on LGBTQ+ inclusion in athletics settings across NCAA Division III athletics.

-We spoke with the three facilitators who drafted this letter—Dr. Timothy R. Bussey (they/them) of Kenyon College; Kayla Hayes, M.Ed. (she/her) of Denison University; and Dr. Kyrstin Krist (she/her) of Methodist University.
+We spoke with the three facilitators who drafted this letter—Dr. Dorian Rhea Debussy [formerly known as Timothy R. Bussey] (they/them); Kayla Hayes, M.Ed. (she/her) of Denison University; and Dr. Kyrstin Krist (she/her) of Methodist University.
 We asked them to share why supporting transgender student-athletes is so critical in this particular moment.
 Here’s what they had to share.

 Kayla and Kyrstin, can you each share a brief introduction to your roles?